LATEST FEED-IN TARIFF NEWS

 |

-Providing there is some tilt and the panels face somewhere between South East and South West (through South), you will still achieve a good return on investment that will make the installation of Solar PV panels worthwhile.
+Providing there is some tilt and the panels face somewhere between East and West (through South), you will still achieve a good return on investment that will make the installation of Solar PV panels worthwhile.
 If you are unsure of the available space, the direction the roof faces or whether it is shaded then use our Roof Checker.

 > The panels face in the optimal direction i.e. South facing.